D1nDo/Wavelet_on_FPGA/README.md

 ---

-## 2. Db4 Wavelet Reconstruction Block
+## Db4 Wavelet Reconstruction Block

-The reconstruction block implements the synthesis stage required by the IDWT.
+The reconstruction block implements the synthesis stage required by the Inverse Discrete Wavelet Transform.

 The block performs: